 Measuring Success on the Journey

 There are three levels of measurements you should use to track your progress towards S&OP maturity: Process, Effectiveness, and Results.
-While it is important to know what the results you are looking for are, if this is your only measurement of progress it can be frustrating.
+While it is important to know the results you are looking for, if this is your only measurement of progress it can be frustrating.
 Let’s look briefly at these measurements in reverse order:

-Before you get to results however your S&OP process needs to be effective.
+Before you get to results however, your S&OP process needs to be effective.
 Over time, the monthly S&OP process should yield more accurate plans.
-In Duncan’s previous article: “If You Can’t Measure it, You Can’t Manage it”, he covers how you should measure the accuracy of your Booking, Shipping, and Supply plans over time.
+In our previous article: “If You Can’t Measure it, You Can’t Manage it”, it covers how you should measure the accuracy of your Booking, Shipping, and Supply plans over time.
 Measuring whether each of these plans is in or out of tolerance will provide an indication of how you are improving over time, identify where you need to focus improvements, and ultimately help you manage risks and set operational parameters.
 These are level 2 measurements.

 Even before a process can become effective though, it needs to become ingrained in your organization.
-I’ve always liked the Vince Lombardi quote “Practice does not make perfect.
+Vince Lombardi has been quoted saying “Practice does not make perfect.
 Only perfect practice make perfect.”
 It speaks to the need to do the right things over and over again to drive the right improvements that ultimately lead to success.
 When it comes to S&OP you have built-in repetition in the monthly cycles, but you want to make sure you are doing the right things every month.
 To do this you need to measure the Process.
 This is the first level of measurement.

 We use two primary process measurements: The S&OP Assessment and the Meeting Scorecard.
 The S&OP Assessment is similar to a school report card.
 It is a broad-based evaluation of alignment of people and process.